Sunset Park, Brooklyn: Middle-class residents

 While many of the first residents in southern Sunset Park were initially Irish, German, Italians or Eastern European Jews, by the 1910s there was a growing Scandinavian district.
 Portions of the neighborhood became known as "Finntown" and "Little Norway".
-Finntown was located in the northern part of modern Sunset Park, surrounding the park of the same name.
+Finntown is located in the northern part of modern Sunset Park, surrounding the park of the same name, bounded by 5th Avenue to the west and 8th Avenue to the east, 39th Street to the north and 45th Street to the south.
 The Finns brought with them the concept of cooperative housing, and the Alku and Alku Toinen apartment house at 816 43rd Street is said to be the first cooperative apartment building in New York City.
 The Norwegian community in Bay Ridge, the largest in the city, stretched between Fourth and Eighth Avenues south of 45th Street at its peak in World War II.

 During the peak periods of construction in Sunset Park, hundreds of developers were involved with constructing row houses in the neighborhood; many were neighborhood residents or had offices in the area, and most were not formally trained as architects.
 Reflecting a longstanding builder-oriented business culture in Brooklyn, these developers often reused building designs that were easy to erect and advertise.
 The most prolific developer was Thomas Bennett, who lived in Sunset Park and designed at least 600 structures in the neighborhood.
 Alongside tenements and apartment houses stemming from the nationally prosperous 1914–1929 era, the area was characterized by "limestones and brownstones, as well and brick and wood rowhouses".
 Bush Terminal continued to grow through World War II.
 During the conflict, the adjacent Brooklyn Army Terminal (situated between 58th and 65th Streets) employed more than 10,000 civilians, handled 43,000,000 ST of cargo, and was the point of departure for 3.5 million soldiers.